Hadeynike/Amazon-Reviews-Sentiment-Analysis/README.md

 ## Overview

 This project focus on sentiment analysis using machine learning and natural language processing techniques.
-The Intent is to develop a Streamlit app capable of analyzing sentiments in various scenarios, including single-line reviews, multiple reviews from CSV files, and product reviews from Amazon URLs.
+The Aim is to develop a Streamlit app capable of analyzing sentiments in various scenarios, including single-line reviews, multiple reviews from CSV files, and product reviews from Amazon URLs.

 ## Dataset Used